deniz-oezdemir/get_next_line/README.md

 # get_next_line
-Recreating the `getline` function in C to read and return lines from a file descriptor
+Recreating the `getline` function in C to read and return lines from a file descriptor.

 ## Diagram of information flow